jeevanshrestha/Youtube-Comments/README.md

-# YouTube Playlist Data and Comments Sentiment Analysis
+# YouTube Playlist Videos comments ETL and Sentiment Analysis

 This project extracts video and comment data from a specified YouTube playlist and analyzes the sentiment of comments using a pre-trained RoBERTa model.
 The results are saved as CSV files for further analysis or visualization.